hknd23/idcempy/docs/idcempy_tutorial.rst

    # offsetx = offset of X.  By Default is zero.
    # offsetz = offset of z

-The package sets a default start value of .01 for all parameters.
-Users can modify it by creating an array with their desired values, define such array as `pstart` and add it to as an argument in the model function.

 The results are stored in the attributes of :class:`zmiopc.IopCModel`.

 .. testoutput::